amakelov/mandala/README.md

 - **don't rename anything (yet)**: there isn't good support yet for renaming functions, or moving functions around files.
 It's possible to rename functions and their arguments, but this is still undocumented.
-- **deletion**: no interfaces are currently exposed for deleting results
+- **deletion**: no interfaces are currently exposed for deleting results.
+- **examine complex queries manually**: the color refinement algorithm used to extract a declarative query from a computational graph can in rare cases fail to realize that two vertices have different roles in the computational graph when projecting to the query.
+When in doubt, you should examine the printout of the query and tweak it if necessary.

 ## Tutorials
 - see the ["Hello world!"